 Marijuana is one of the most common illicit substance used all over the world.
 Even though it is widespread, it can still have a range of negative consequences if abused.

 Because of marijuana’s harmless reputation, compared to meth or cocaine, you may not be aware you can go to rehab for weed.
 Withdrawing from any potentially addictive substance can be difficult.
 Marijuana dependence can be incredibly hard to kick, especially considering how widely accessible the substance is.
 Withdrawing from prolonged marijuana use can get harder, depending on the length of dependence.

 Symptoms of marijuana dependence withdrawal include:

 Withdrawal is the first step of The Hader Clinic, we support patients as they overcome withdrawals from all kinds of drugs.
-We understand the nature of addiction and recovery, and give patients all the medical and therapeutic support they need.
+We understand the nature of marijuana addiction and marijuana rehab, and give patients all the medical and therapeutic support they need.
 Visit our 28-Day Withdrawal & Detox page to learn more about our first-step program.